 - Absurdly Sharp Blade: His plasma blades can cut through pretty much anything.
 The Gorg's armor is an exception though.

-- Battle Couple: Forms one with GoGo later on.
+- Battle Couple: Forms one with GoGo later in Empathy that carries over to Unity.

 - Embarrassing Nickname: He's not fond of his nickname since he only spilled wasabi on his shirt once.